derrickernestperez/IT-Operations-Homelab/01-Identity-and-Access-Management/08-DNS-Infrastructure/README.md

 ---

-## Step 6 — Verify Test A Record Creation
+## Step 6 — Verify Test Record Creation

-Confirmed successful creation and registration of the test A Record within the homelab.local zone.
+Confirmed successful creation of the new DNS A Record.

+Verification ensures the record has been properly registered within the DNS zone and is available for client resolution requests.

 <p align="center">
 <img src="/01-Identity-and-Access-Management/08-DNS-Infrastructure/Evidence/Screenshots/06-Test-A-Record-Created.png" width="800">